deerhuntingguide.net

 Now the fact that Joe shot a big buck is not surprising.
 He is a very accomplished bow hunter and has harvested many good bucks.
 What is surprising is that Joe was hunting a 3 acre piece of land in a densely populated neighborhood!

-More and more bow hunters are discovering that urban deer hunting can pay big dividends.
+More and more bow hunters are discovering that urban hunting can pay big dividends.
 Nowhere is this more evident than in my home state of Connecticut, particularly Fairfield County.
 We have very affluent communities continuously growing and encroaching on the whitetails habitat.
 We also have a whitetail herd that has largely gone unchecked, continuously growing and encroaching on the homeowners habitat.
 Throw in a debilitating affliction like Lyme disease, and you have a recipe for disaster.

 There are households in Fairfield County where every member of the family has had Lyme disease, largely as a result of there being lots of deer in their yard every single day.
 Deer are the primary host for the deer tick, and are key to the reproductive success of the tick.
 Numerous studies have shown that the abundance of deer ticks is directly related to deer densities.